 Her major areas of interest and expertise include social science research and evaluation; the impact of motivation on student achievement; culturally responsive educational policy and practice; restorative approaches to behavioral challenges; assessment; faculty governance, research development, and quality audit in higher education; and the development of strategies to promote world-mindedness integral to a university education.

 Luanna serves on the editorial boards of Assessment and Evaluation in Higher Education, Higher Education Quarterly, and Research and Practice for Persons with Severe Disabilities.
-She is currently the Chair of one of the 13 disciplinary panels (hers is Education) for New Zealand’s national Performance-Based Research Fund evaluation that assesses the Evidence Portfolios for all academic faculty across the country and determines their university’s funding for research for the next six year period.
+She recently completed service as Chair of the Education Panel of New Zealand’s 2018 Performance-Based Research Fund evaluation, one of the 13 disciplinary panels that assessed Evidence Portfolios for all academic faculty across the country and determines their university’s funding for research for the next six year period.
 She also participates in review panels for the U.S. Department of Education and other granting agencies internationally.
 Other invitational positions include Honorary Professor at the University of Auckland (2015-2016), Adjunct Professor at Griffith University in Australia, Visiting Professor at the University of Otago, and Visiting Scholar at the University of Colorado-Boulder, the University of Washington, and the University of Minnesota.
 She has been a registered academic auditor in higher education for both Australia and New Zealand and supervised 30 Ph.D. students to completion and 4 postdocs.
 Her graduates hold positions in Australia, New Zealand, the USA, Kenya, Tanzania, South Korea, Taiwan, Vietnam, Qatar, Indonesia, and Gaza.
 She was an A-rated scholar in New Zealand’s 2003, 2006, and 2012 performance based research assessments.

-While continuing to be involved in academic pursuits, Luanna has for the past two years been focused on learning the new (for her) craft of fiction-writing.
+While continuing to be involved in academic pursuits, Luanna has for the past three years been focused on learning the new (for her) craft of fiction-writing.
 Her first novel Bella’s Legacy shares twentieth century tales of 10 women across four generations of two interconnected families, probing why it is that extraordinary women are continually required to lead ordinary lives.
-She has started working on her second which is a story beginning with the adoption of a biracial toddler during Operation Babylift in 1975.
-She and her husband Ian M. Evans will be presenting a writers’ workshop for beginning writers in September 2018 in Nairn, Scotland, at the Nairn Book & Arts Festival, now in its 15th year (see www.nairnfestival.co.uk).
+She has started working on her second, a story beginning with the adoption of a biracial toddler during Operation Babylift in 1975.
+She and her husband Ian M. Evans presented a writers’ workshop for beginning writers in September 2018 in Nairn, Scotland, at the Nairn Book & Arts Festival, now in its 15th year (see www.nairnfestival.co.uk).